its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 This will also regenerate the EventStreams CustomResourceDefinition into `install/ibm-eventstreams-operator`

 ## Deploy
+If deploying for the first time from scratch, be aware that the following needs to be in a project called 'myproject'.

 To deploy the EventStreams operator into your Kubernetes Environment with a `common-services` installed
 ```